The ultimate Cancun Travel Guide: All You Need to Know to Plan Your Trip

 ✔️ ADO bus service – It’s a very efficient and cost-effective way to get from Cancun to almost anywhere, and although it is not as comfortable as driving your own car, the buses are brand new and clean.
 The service is also relatively cheap and connects you with all the major cities in the Yucatan peninsula and the entire of Mexico.

-✔️ Colectivo (minivan) – if you want to try the local way and the cheapest one, you can use the colectivos (minivans) to get to either Playa del Carmen, Tulum, or Chiquila’ (Holbox).
+✔️ Colectivo (minivan) – if you want to try the local way and the cheapest one, you can use the colectivos (minivans) to get to either Playa del Carmen, Tulum, or Chiquila (Holbox).
 They leave from Tulum Av. opposite the ADO Bus station.

-To get to Tulum you will need to get off in Playa and then hop on another colectivo to Tulum.
+To get to Tulum, you will need to get off in Playa and then hop on another colectivo to Tulum.

-In Cancun, there are mainly two main seasons: the wet season ( summer) and the dry season (winter).
+In Cancun, there are mainly two seasons: the wet season ( summer) and the dry season (winter).
 There are some transition weeks between the two main seasons, which are called shoulder seasons.
 Let’s see what each of them looks like.

 💦 Cancun wet season (summer) -The wet season starts approximately in June and lasts until October.
 At this time of year, the temperature is higher, and there is a higher chance of rain and even hurricanes (that is why it’s also called hurricane season).

 However, the sea water is warmer, and prices go slightly down.
-It is also called the Low season, although it’s not entirely so because there is still a good affluence of tourists, especially families, due to school closure.
+It is also called the Low season, although it’s not entirely so because there is still a good influx of tourists, especially families, due to school closure.

 ☀️ December through April (winter) – This is the dry season, characterized by mild temperatures, sunny days, and blue skies.
 The water temperature is cooler.
 Although there is less chance of rain, you can still find a few showers.
 This is the high season, because of the beautiful weather.
 Prices are at their highest, especially in December and Holy Week.